michaelodusami/python-ytmusic-automation/README.md

 -- follow the directions
 -- come back and run necessary scripts

+# Features

+-   [] users are able to add all existing playlist songs to an exisitng playlist or new playlist

 # Notes

 -- the ytmusic instance file is used to create a global instance to your youtube music account